vision-zjweu/compv.github.io/docs/hw1.md

    {{ report }} -
    <span class="report">We have indicated questions where you have to do something in the report in green.</span>

-   You might like to combine several files to make a submission.
-Here is an example online [link](https://combinepdf.com/){:target="_blank"} for combining multiple PDF files.
    The write-up must be an electronic version. **No handwriting, including plotting questions.** $$\LaTeX$$ is recommended but not mandatory.

 ### Python Environment

 The autograder uses Python 3.7.
 Consider referring to the [Python standard library docs](https://docs.python.org/3.7/library/index.html){:target="_blank"} when you have questions about Python utilties.

-To make your life easier, we recommend you to install the latest [Anaconda](https://www.anaconda.com/download/){:target="_blank"} for Python 3.7.
+We recommend you install the latest [Anaconda](https://www.anaconda.com/download/){:target="_blank"} for Python 3.7.
 This is a Python package manager that includes most of the modules you need for this course.
 We will make use of the following packages extensively in this course:

 - [Numpy](https://numpy.org/doc/stable/user/quickstart.html){:target="_blank"}
 - [Matplotlib](https://matplotlib.org/stable/tutorials/introductory/pyplot.html){:target="_blank"}